Adila Mutallibova: Biography

 President Ayaz Mutallibov was forced to resign during the spring of 1992 as the First Nagorno-Karabakh War turned in Armenia's favor.
 Adila Mutallibova and her husband fled Azerbaijan and lived in exile in Moscow, Russia, from 1992 until 2011.
 They were allowed to return to Azerbaijan in August 2011 to attend the funeral of their son, Azad, who died from cancer.
 Adila and Ayaz Mutallibov permanently returned from exile in July 2012 and lived in Baku.

 Mutallibova died following a long illness on 5 July 2019, at the age of 81.
 Her funeral was held later the same day at the Taza Pir Mosque in Baku.
-She was buried in Baku's Yasamal cemetery next to her son, Azad, who died in 2011.
+She was buried in Baku's Yasamal cemetery next to her son, Azad.